Fake Reviews are Bad for Business— Even Yours. Here’s Why!

 2. Generic One-Sided Praise and Broken English

-Because many fake reviews are outsourced to content farms in foreign countries, they are also poorly constructed and often have typos and grammatical errors.
+Because many fake reviews are outsourced to content farms in foreign countries, they are poorly constructed and often have typos and grammatical errors.

 3. Spike in Reviews during a very Short Time Frame

-The best thing you can do to build your online reputation is to actually BE worthy of good reviews.
+The best thing you can do to build your online reputation is to BE worthy of good reviews.
 But this requires a commitment to high quality and good service.
 It also involves learning to listen to customers—especially when they aren’t happy.
 As a marketing consultant, I have learned that customer complaints are one of the best ways to improve your business because your customer is (literally) telling you how to improve.